djfm/ts-yt-map/README.md

 ### Node server, using docker

-If you have `docker compose` running:
+If you have `docker compose`, running:

 ```bash
 ./server <password>